tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * Volatility can dictate the larger movements of the market.
 Higher volatility, for example, tends to accompany lower returns.

-* In portfolio management, for example, diversifying the types of assets can help reduce risk in a volatile market, and the forecasting of volatility would help make adjustments to reduce risk.
+* For example, in portfolio management, diversifying the types of assets can help reduce risk in a volatile market, and the forecasting of volatility helps make adjustments to reduce risk.

 * Another example is the pricing of derivatives.
 The price of derivatives, such as options, are influenced much more by volatility than the price of the underlying asset.
 Characterizing and forecasting volatility is, therefore, a key skill in derivative trading.

-* Understanding volatility is also important to banks as loan failures can occur in a cluster.
+* Understanding volatility is also important to banks, as loan failures can occur in a cluster.
 Assets must exceed liabilities, so regulators and banks alike create forecast models for asset volatility.

 Explain that GARCH models volatility.
 Open the slideshow and summarize the key features of the ARMA model: